Texas-Robotics-Academy/markdown/in_person/programming_hello.md

 # Hello World!

 {{ site.data.alerts.note }}
-It's customary when you learn a new programming language, to write a program to display the text "Hello World."
+It's customary when you learn a new programming language to write a program to display the text "Hello World."

 Displaying text is often referred to as "printing" it, so we're going to learn how to print "Hello World".
 {{ site.data.alerts.end }}